nikgraf/2019-10-reason-workshop/6-styling/exercise.md

 ## Styling

-1. Style one component using bs-emotion. **Hint** You can follow the Readme on how to set it up https://github.com/parkerziegler/bs-emotion
+1. Style one component using bs-css. **Hint** You can follow the Readme on how to set it up https://github.com/SentiaAnalytics/bs-css